drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 tuple(itertools.permutations(basket, r=2))
 ```

-## Creating combinations of a given set of elements
+## Create combinations of a given set of elements

 The python `itertools` library has a `combinations` tool that will generate all combinations of size `r` of a given set: